liqiaofeng1990/liqiaofeng1990.github.io/_pages/miscellaneous.md

 1. Self-Reactive Wave Energy Converter with Advanced Mechanical Power Take-Off, $1.8M, the Department of Energy, US, main drafter, in the waiting list.
 2. Additive Manufacturing of Nanocrystalline-Enhanced Permanent Magnets and Soft Magnetic Cores, $2M, the Department of Energy, main drafter, encouraged for final paper but unfunded.
 3. Power Blue Economy using Ocean Energy Harvesting, $30K, 4-VA Advancing the Common Wealth, US, participator, funded.
-4. Stabilizing Off-shore Floating Wind Platform Using Dual-functional Wave Energy Converter, $80K, Industrial Advisory Board Meeting of the Center for Energy Harvesting Materials and Systems, US, main drafter, funded.
+4. Dual-functional Tuned Inerter Damper for Enhanced Semi-submersible Offshore Wind Turbine, $800K, New York State Energy Research & Development Authority, US, main drafter, funded.
 5. BlueLink: "Youtube Live" in the ocean, $10K, the Department of Energy and National and National Oceanic and Atmospheric Administration, US, main drafter, funded.
 6. Atlantic Marine Energy Center: Empower Marine Renewable Energy and the Blue Economy in the U.S. Eastern Coast and Nationwide, $5M, the Department of Energy, US, main drafter, under review.
 7. Water-soaked Contra-rotating Generator for Self-balanced Direct-drive Ocean Energy Conversion, $600K, the Department of Energy, main drafter, under review.